ariqbailey/autodoist/README.md

 2) Enable regeneration of sub-tasks in lists with a recurring date.
 Multiple modes possile.
 3) Postpone the end-of-day time to after midnight to finish your daily recurring tasks
 4) Make multiple items (un)checkable at the same time
+5) Overdue daily recurring tasks next occurence can be made to be scheduled for today instead of tomorrow when completed.

 If this tool helped you out, I would really appreciate your support by providing me with some coffee!